callunaborealis/notes/linux/arch/installing-windows-first-dual-boot.md

 First, we ensure that time [set normally as shown](https://wiki.gentoo.org/wiki/System_time#Dual_booting_with_Windows).

+Systems that dual boot with another operating system, such as Windows, generally have a struggle over the hardware clock.
+To make Windows not adjust the hardware clock back to local time, add the following registry entry.

+- Open regedit then browse to `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\TimeZoneInformation`
+- Create a new QWORD value (for 64-bit Windows), or DWORD value (for 32-bit Windows), variable called `RealTimeIsUniversal` and modify its hexadecimal value to 1.
+- Reboot the system to see the clock in UTC time.

+Reference for setting Windows default time: https://wiki.gentoo.org/wiki/System_time#Dual_booting_with_Windows

 ```bash
 # root@archiso
 # We ensure that time and date is set correctly before we change `/mnt` time and date settings